secmancer/sec-notes-repo/HTB Academy/SOC Analyst Prerequisites/Intro to Assembly Language/Basic Instructions/Arithmetic Instructions.md

 - **Binary Instructions** (`add`, `sub`, `imul`): Operate on two operands, with the result stored in the destination.
 - **Bitwise Instructions** (`not`, `and`, `or`, `xor`): Perform binary operations on each bit of the operands.
   - `xor` is especially useful for **zeroing registers** efficiently.

+## Questions
+- Add an instruction to the end of the attached code to "xor" "rbx" with "15".
+What is the hex value of 'rbx' at the end?
+	- answer